Japanese Breakfast: 2017–2018: Soft Sounds from Another Planet

-2018–present: Jubilee and Sable
+2018–2024: Jubilee and Sable

 In 2018, indie game developer Shedworks sent Zauner preliminary images from their video game Sable and commissioned her to write its soundtrack.
 Unlike the pop songs she writes for Japanese Breakfast, the Sable soundtrack is mostly ambient music.
 Zauner took inspiration from other game soundtracks, notably the soundtracks to the Final Fantasy games, Secret of Mana (1993), Chrono Cross (1999) and two games in The Legend of Zelda series: Majora's Mask (2000) and Breath of the Wild (2017).
 Her commission was announced during E3 2018.
 The game was to be released in 2019, but was delayed twice.
 In 2020, during the COVID-19 lockdown, Zauner began reworking the songs after playing updated versions of the game.
 The game and its soundtrack were released on September 23, 2021.

 In 2019, Japanese Breakfast released two singles under the W Hotels music label: "Essentially" and a cover of the Tears for Fears song "Head over Heels."
 Zauner recorded the singles in Bali, which she described as a "glamorous change" because she had typically recorded in "cold studios."
 Proceeds from the latter single were donated to the American Civil Liberties Union.
 That year, Zauner told Flood Magazine that she aimed to make a "fun album" for Japanese Breakfast's third album.
 This would manifest as Jubilee, her second studio album for the Dead Oceans label.

 The rollout of Jubilee began on March 2, 2021, with the release of the album's lead single, "Be Sweet", and a video for the song.
 Two other singles—"Posing in Bondage" and "Savage Good Boy"—were released before the album itself dropped on June 4.
 Zauner said the album was inspired by joy, in contrast to earlier Japanese Breakfast albums, and that she was inspired to "go big" by Icelandic musician Björk's third album, Homogenic (1997).
 Jubilee was nominated for the Grammy Award for Best Alternative Music Album and Japanese Breakfast for the Grammy Award for Best New Artist, but lost at the 64th Annual Grammy Awards to St. Vincent's album Daddy's Home and to Olivia Rodrigo.
 On August 7, Japanese Breakfast embarked on the Jubilee Tour.

 In March 2022, Japanese Breakfast announced that they would open for English indie rock band Florence and the Machine and American indie rock bands the National and the Yeah Yeah Yeahs.

 In mid-2022, Japanese Breakfast and Chicago-based Goose Island Brewery teamed up to produce a limited-edition lager named "Be Sweet" after the song.
 The beer was sold at the Pitchfork Music Festival in July 2022; proceeds were donated to Heart of Dinner, a charity that helps elderly Asian-Americans who struggle with food insecurity in New York City.

+In October 2023, after the end of the Jubilee Tour, Zauner said she planned to move in December to Seoul, South Korea, for a year to work on a new album and a new book.